The Hell with Heroes: Plot

 In 1946, after fighting in World War II, two former United States Army Air Forces pilots in North Africa, Brynie MacKay (Rod Taylor) and Mike Brewer (Pete Duel) are forced to work for Lee Harris (Harry Guardino), an international smuggler to get money needed for their return to civilian life.
 The smuggler wants them to fly to France, with Egyptian cotton cargo.
 When Brynie finds that their real cargo is contraband cigarettes, he extorts Harris for more money.
 In retaliation, Harris plants narcotics on Brynie's aircraft and informs Colonel Wilson (Kevin McCarthy) at U. S. Counterintelligence.

 With Byrnie's aircraft impounded and his money seized, Elena (Claudia Cardinale), Harris's mistress comes to his aid.
 Harris exacts a promise for 12 more illegal cargo flights, but Mike warns that they will both be killed if they go ahead with this scheme.
 When Mike tries to trap Harris by informing Col. Wilson about the smuggling runs, Harris, who is flying with the two pilots, kills Mike, but is knocked out by Byrnie.

 Fearing Harris's gang is waiting for him at the prearranged destination, Byrnie lands his aircraft at an abandoned military air strip and informs Wilson where the contraband can be found.
 With Elena at his side, Byrnie then escapes to North Africa.
 When Harris tracks them down, Brynie overcomes Harris and turns him over to Wilson, and because of the deal Mike had made, is released.
 Byrnie decides to return to the United States with Elena and become a teacher, his former profession.

 Cast

 Production

-Although by this stage in his film career, Rod Taylor was a reasonably big film star, the producers could get him cheaply for this film under an old multi-picture contract he had signed with Universal in 1962.
-Pete Duel was starting the first film as a Universal contract player.
+Although by this stage in his film career Rod Taylor was a reasonably big film star, the producers could get him cheaply for this film under an old multi-picture contract he'd signed with Universal in 1962.
+Peter Duel (1940–1971) was starting his first film as a Universal contract player.

 Reception

 The Hell with Heroes did not receive positive critical reviews.
 In his review for The Hollywood Reporter, John Mahoney wrote that the film "... is a trite and unpleasant tale ... you are aware that the director is trying to punch up deficient material."
 In the review at The Motion Picture Herald, the commentator noted that The Hell with Heroes was "... in the tradition of old-fashioned melodrama, which is essentially what this picture basically is."
+Filmink called it "cheap and bland, although the movie has its fans and Rod and Cardinale have sizzling chemistry."

+Home media

+KINO-LORBER released "The Hell With Heroes" on Blu-ray in January 2024 via Kino's deal with Universal; the first time the film had been issued on any homevideo medium.
+As stated on the sleeve art—the Kino-Lorber disc used a new HD master from a 2k scan of the 35mm interpositive.

+Not to be confused with the earlier Don Siegel-directed film set during WW2 starring Steve McQueen titled HELL IS FOR HEROES (1962-B&W).